-Here in Mio, Michigan, having grandma quilts handed down to the children and grandchildren for generation after generation is an American tradition.
-We also have the Mennonite Church’s Quilt Relief Sale every fall at the local fairgrounds.
+Here in Fairview, Michigan, having grandma quilts handed down to the children and grandchildren for generation after generation is an American tradition.
+We are also the home of the Mennonite Church’s Quilt Relief Sale that happens every fall at the local fairgrounds.
 One of our neighbors spends the whole year working on quilts to be auctioned off for their charitable cause.
 These grandma quilts are works of great art and love.

 I wrote our children’s book called Grandma’s Quilt, an uplifting grandma's quilt kid's rhyme, in honor of this church's event and our neighbor’s passion for quilting.
 Her work and that of the church help many children find comfort around the world.
 Her talent and the beauty she puts into her quilts is very much appreciated.

 One reviewer wrote: I just read Grandma's Quilt.
 It is charming!
 I especially love the line, "If I were grandma's quilt, I'd wrap you in my soul's warm and blissful yellow, red, and blue rainbows."
 D. Woods

-Our grandma quilts are out of the cedar chest and about the house.
+Our personal grandma quilts are out of the cedar chest and about the house.
 They drape the easy chairs and couch.
 They are full of magical memories of love and warmth, kisses, sweet apple pies, and stories shared beside the fireplace.
-My mother hand sewed them with a thimble, thread and needle.
+My mother hand sewed them with a thimble, thread and needle for all of us.

 Quilting has inspired what are known as quilt blocks.
 This is a process where-by quilt designs are painted on plywood sheets and mounted on barns across the United States.
 These blocks are interconnected with other blocks in rural communities to form “Quilt Trails” for visitors to follow and enjoy.
 Like a grandma quilt, each quilt block is unique to that particular family or barn.